Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 - `classVar` - The name of the class; Example: `ClientPrefs`, `Conductor`, `CoolUtil`, etc.
 - `variable` - The variable inside the class to be used.
 - `value` - The new value for the `variable` parameter to be set.
-- `allowMaps` - An optional parameter, Whether to allow the set the value of maps or not, which is basically a haxe dictionary just to let you know; Defualt value `false`.
+- `allowMaps` - An optional parameter, Whether to allow the set the value of maps or not, which is basically a haxe dictionary just to let you know; Default value: `false`.

 ### setPropertyFromGroup(obj:String, index:Int, variable:Dynamic, value:Dynamic, ?allowMaps:Bool = false)
 Sets one of PlayState's current <ins>member property variable inside of an array/group</ins> with a new value.